Best Exterior House Paint Brands

 Compare more than the price.
 Ask each contractor about surface prep, primer, film thickness, repair work, warranty terms, product specifications, and whether the proposal explains exactly what will be done before painting begins.

-Best Cedar Siding Exterior Stain for 2026
+Best Cedar Siding Exterior Stain

 Semitransparent Stains: Ideal for Wood Siding